-A seasoned public arts administrator, Benzikry-Stem assembled a crack team of creative partners, wooed local businesses and for the past three summers, wrangled more than 60 artists from around the world—many from our own backyard—to add their contributions to the sprawling thoroughfare.
+A seasoned public arts administrator, Benzikry assembled a crack team of creative partners, including curator Gage Hamilton, wooed local businesses and for the past three summers, wrangled more than 60 artists from around the world—many from our own backyard—to add their contributions to the sprawling thoroughfare.
 The project’s theme, “movement and progress,” is a nod to the experience of commuters who travel this stretch of Fifth Avenue S (between Royal Brougham Way and Spokane Street)—and to the city that’s growing and changing, yet still committed to the rich artistic heritage that makes it such a special place.

 ONE NATION, INDIVISIBLE: On July 4, more than 500 individuals from around the world became citizens of the United States in a ceremony at Seattle Center.
 Photo via Office of Jay Inslee Flickr

 The annual July 4 Naturalization Ceremony at Seattle Center, in which immigrants who passed their citizenship requirements seal the deal and recite the Pledge of Allegiance in a group ceremony, is always a moving event.
 But it seemed particularly poignant in 2018, a year when immigrants and refugees in the U.S. have faced a high level of uncertainty.
 This year, more than 500 people hailing from all over the world came together, becoming citizens of the U.S. on Independence Day, which continues to be something to celebrate in this city.

 LIVING COLOR: Colectiva Noroeste honored the spirit of Frida Kahlo during its first Frida Fest.
 Photo by Naomi Ishisaka